AMWA-TV/nmos-parameter-registers/transports/README.md

 ## Criteria

-- Values used for the `transport` property are not required to be included in this parameter register.
 - Each entry MUST define a unique transport name (which is a URN).
 - Each entry MUST have a short description.
-- Each entry SHOULD provide a link to a specification for the transport, as well as identifying any AMWA Specifications and versions for which the entry is applicable.
+- Each entry SHOULD provide a link to a specification for the transport, a link to the associated schemas for the transport, as well as identifying any AMWA Specifications and versions for which the entry is applicable.
 - Additions and updates to this parameter register are to be submitted via a Pull Request (PR) according to the [General Procedures and Criteria](../common/).

 Manufacturers MAY use their own namespaces to indicate transports which are not currently defined within the NMOS namespace.
+Transports not part of the NMOS namespace are not included in this register.

 Note: AMWA IS-04 specifies general requirements for the construction and [use of URNs](https://specs.amwa.tv/is-04/releases/v1.3.1/docs/2.1._APIs_-_Common_Keys.html#use-of-urns) in NMOS specifications.